OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 # Testplan

 A testplan is a file describing how to generate test cases for a task.
-Each line specifies a command to generate one or multiple test cases.
-When executing the testplan, ocimatic will take care of choosing names for each generated file and placing them in the correct directory.
+The purpose of a testplan is twofold.
+First, it's a convenient way to abstract over the specifics of how to place generated files in the filesystem so you can focus on generating the content.
+Second, it should serve as documentation of how tests were generated and what they are supposed to be testing.
+Consider that other people *will* read the testplan and may need to tweak it or fix small bugs.
+We encourage you to use comments.

+## Structure

+A testplan is divided into subtasks.
+A subtask is declared with a header `[Subtask N]`, where `N` is the number of the subtask (starting from 1).
+Subtasks must be declared in order.

+Inside a subtask, each line specifies a command to generate one or multiple test cases.
+A command file has the form `goup ; cmd ...args`, where `group` is an identifier used to group related tests, `cmd` is one of the possible commands, and `...args` are the arguments to the command.
+The group will be used as part of the name of the generated file, and it's useful when debugging solutions to be able to see at a glance what type of cases the solution is failing.
+Try to use a group that describes how the test was generated or what it's supposed to be testing.

 ## Commands

-A command has the form `<group> ; <cmd>`, where corresponds to a string describing the purpose of the test and `<cmd>` describes which command to run.
-The group is supposed to briefly describe how the test was generated or what is supposed to be testing.
-The group will be used as part of the name of the generated test file.
-This is useful when debugging solutions to be able to see at a glance in which test cases the solution is failing.
-It should also inform a reader of the testplan the purpose of each test.

-A command could be either `copy` `echo` or a generator script.
+A command can be either `copy`, `echo` or a file containing a generator script.
+You can see the sample tesptlan next to this file to see how to use each type of command.

+* `copy`:
-`copy`: The copy command takes a single argument: a path to a file to copy.
-The path should be relative to the root of the current task.
+    The copy command takes as a single argument a glob pattern.
+The command will copy all files matching the pattern, relative to the root of the current task.
+* `echo`:

-`echo`: This command takes one or more arguments and prints them in a single line.
+    This command takes one or more arguments and prints them in a single line.
 This can be useful to quickly specify manual test cases for tasks where the input consist of a single line.
+* `script`:

-`script`: A generator script is a file in either Python (extension `.py`) or C++ (extension `.cpp`).
-The file should be placed in `testplan/` next to this file.
-When processing the testplan, ocimatic will run the script with the provided arguments (sys.argv or **argv).
-The script should then write to the standard output.
+    A generator script is a file in either Python (extension `.py`) or C++ (extension `.cpp`).
+The file should be placed next to `testplan.txt`.
+When processing the testplan, `ocimatic` will run the generator with the provided arguments (`sys.argv` or `**argv`).
+The generator should then write to the standard output to produce the test case.

-Generator scripts typically use randomness.
-To ensure each execution of the testplan generates the same results, a script should set the random seed to a fixed value.
-To this end, ocimatic passes an additional (hidden) argument to each invocation which is guaranteed to be different for each invocation.
-The generator should use this extra argument to generate the random seed.
-The extra argument is passed as the first argument meaning that the rest of the arguments are "shifted" in one position.
+    A script must be deterministic and generate the same result every time is executed.
+This is in conflict with a generator wanting to generate *arbitrary* values.
+Since the script must be deterministic, true randomness cannot be used for this purpose.
+To this end, `ocimatic` passes an additional (hidden) argument to each invocation which is guaranteed to be different for each invocation.
+The generator can use this extra argument to seed the random generator.
+The extra argument is passed as the first argument meaning that the rest of the arguments are *shifted* in one position.